Jesus Jones

-Jesus Jones are a British alternative rock band from Bradford-on-Avon in Wiltshire, formed in late 1988, who continue to record and perform, as of 2025.
+Jesus Jones are a British alternative rock band from Bradford-on-Avon in Wiltshire, formed in late 1988.
 Their track "Right Here, Right Now" was an international hit, and was subsequently globally licensed for promotional and advertising campaigns.
 The single was also nominated for a Grammy Award at the 34th Annual Grammy Awards in 1991, as was its album, Doubt.
 They also achieved chart success with the songs "Real Real Real", "International Bright Young Thing" and "Info Freako".

 Career

 Liquidizer, Doubt and Perverse (1989–1995)

 In 1989 Jesus Jones released their debut album Liquidizer, featuring the singles "Info Freako", "Never Enough" and "Bring it on Down", all of which narrowly missed the top 40 in the UK Singles Chart.

 In early 1990, Jesus Jones recorded their second album, Doubt, but their record label was forced to delay its release until the beginning of 1991.
 The album sold well, due to the success of "Right Here, Right Now".
 The song is about the swift end of the Cold War, and reached No. 2 in the US and No. 31 in the UK.
 In June 1990, Jesus Jones appeared at the Glastonbury Festival.

 Other singles from Doubt included "Real, Real, Real" and "International Bright Young Thing", which became two of their biggest hit singles in the UK, reaching No. 19 and No. 7 respectively in the UK Singles Chart.
 In 1991, Jesus Jones were the only UK winners when they won the Best New Artist award at the MTV Awards.
 In April 1991, the British music magazine NME reported that their US tour had sold out before Jesus Jones arrived in the country.

 The follow-up to Doubt was Perverse (1993), a darker and more industrial based album, which, though a big seller, did not reach the worldwide hit status of Doubt.
 Perverse was one of the first rock albums recorded entirely digitally.